|

 to study cave art and the origins of cave art and the meaning of cave art to prehistoric man is his/her stone tools.
 Stone

 tools were simultaneously used – without such, various cave art carvings and drawings would be nearly impossible.
+Cave art has been analyzed, both scientifically

 and socially, ever since its first discovery years ago.
 Cave art tends to provide its researchers an abundant amount of information